josdem/hugo/content/techtalk/java/csv_apache_commons.md

           |   +- java
 ```

-Edit your `build.gradle` file in order to create Jar task builder and add Apache commons dependencies.
+Edit your `build.gradle` file in order to create a Jar task builder plus adding Apache commons and Junit 5 dependencies.

 ```groovy
 ext {